philbudne/xxl/doc/classes.md

 ```

 * lhsops methods are called when the binary operator is on the left hand side
-	of an ASSIGNOP, and are passed the value to store, and should
+	of an ASSIGNOP, and are passed the value to store, and must
-	return that value!!!
+	return that value.

 * "." on an Object (on the right hand side of an ASSIGNOP)
 	will return a callable BoundMethod if the NAME is found as a method.